 Bed sheets are an important part of your sleep experience yet are often overlooked aside from considering what color might best match your décor.
 Sheets envelop your body while you sleep and can either contribute to a better night’s sleep or distract from it.
 The texture, feel, warmth, and moisture wicking capabilities all contribute to your comfort while you doze.

-This best sheet buying guide will show you different sheet materials, what to look for in thread count and mattress fit, and how to choose the best sheets for you.
-Below are our top eight picks for best sheets.
+This best sheet buying guide will show you different sheet materials, discuss what to look for in thread count and mattress fit, and offer tips for choosing the best sheets for you.
+Below are our top seven picks for best sheets.
 We consider verified buyer feedback and customer reviews plus our in-house testing process, analysis, and sleep trials when making our choices.

 The Best Bed Sheets of 2019